ARCTraining/hpc2-software/book/course/autotools.md

 With this git example, we see there is no configure script present, so we need to generate it.
 Sometimes you're provided with a bootstrap.sh or autogen.sh, as is the case here.
-So we just run it:
+So we run it:

 ```bash
 $ ./bootstrap.sh